 All three components must be planned, executed, clearly documented and presented to the review committee when the time comes.
 This task requires team work, collegiality and good management.
 No one can accomplish this task alone.
-The process is lengthy and tedious, which requires lots of patience and efforts.
-This task is challenging but achievable.
+The process is lengthy and tedious, which requires lots of patience and effort.
+The task is challenging, but achievable.

 The positive result comes from the effort of each and every individual faculty, staff and student.
 I believe with the long Accreditation history of CBA and the support of CBA members, the college will get re-accreditation with or without me in 2014.

 However, I feel that my job should be more than just for AACSB.
 My goal is to develop an environment in which AACSB accreditation is embedded in our classrooms, in our research activities and in our daily operations.
 It should not be a burden but an achievement to enjoy on a daily basis.
 My ultimate goal is to develop an environment where AACSB accreditation comes naturally and unconsciously.